luxass/unicode-api.luxass.dev/README.md

 # unicode-api

-A RESTful API for accessing Unicode Character Database (UCD) data.
+An Api for accessing unicode related data

 ## 📦 Installation